ErwinKomen/RU-passim/passim/doc/source/basiclistview.rst

          sTitle = ""
          return sBack, sTitle

-Note that the start of using ``BasicListView`` is in deriving the new listview class from it.
+Note that the start of using ``BasicList`` is in deriving the new listview class from it.
 The class is based on the regular ``ListView``, which means that it comes with all the standard listview methods and attributes.
-Here is a discussion of the attributes and methods of ``BasicListView``.
+Here is a discussion of the attributes and methods of ``BasicList``.

 Attributes
 ----------